Master's Programs Concentrations

 M.S. in Mechanical Engineering with Concentration in Robotics and Control

-Advisors: Professors Sunil Agrawal, Matei Ciocarlie, Hod Lipson, Richard Longman
+Advisors: Professors Sunil Agrawal, Matei Ciocarlie, Hod Lipson, and Homayoon Beigi

-Description: The field of Robotics is seeing unprecedented growth, in areas as diverse as manufacturing, logistics, transportation, healthcare, space exploration and more.
-This program will prepare students for a career in Robotics and its many applications in society.
-Students will perform in-depth study of topics such as robotic manipulation, navigation, perception, human interaction, medical robotics, assistance and rehabilitation.
-This concentration is a suitable preparation for joining established companies, information-age dominant players investing heavily in this field, or the new wave of Robotics start-ups aiming to provide disruptive innovations.
-Many of the acquired skills can be applied in other fields, as diverse as automation, manufacturing, computer graphics or machine vision.
-This program can also be a foundation for a research career in Robotics and related areas, in both academia and industry.
+Description: The field of robotics is seeing unprecedented growth, in areas as diverse as manufacturing, logistics, transportation, health care, space exploration, and more.
+This program prepares students for a career in robotics and its many applications in society.
+Students perform in-depth study of topics such as robotic manipulation, navigation, perception, human interaction, medical robotics, assistance, and rehabilitation.
+This specialization is a suitable preparation for joining established companies, information-age dominant players investing heavily in this field, or the new wave of robotics start-ups aiming to provide disruptive innovations.
+Many of the acquired skills can be applied in other fields as diverse as automation, manufacturing, computer graphics, or machine vision.
+This program can also be a foundation for a research career in robotics and related areas, in both academia and industry.

 Application and Requirements